REPEALED BY 907 KAR 1:516E, September 16, 2014

 (2) "Child with a severe emotional disability" means a child that meets the following conditions and circumstances:

 (a) Child with a severe emotional disability as defined in KRS 200.503(1)(2)(a) through (c).
-This definition excludes those children who are singularly diagnosed as chemically dependent, mentally retarded, or developmentally delay; or
+This definition excludes those children who are singularly diagnosed as chemically dependent, as having an intellectual disability, or as having a developmental delay; or

 (b) The child presents impairment/behavior of short duration yet of high intensity.
 Included are severe emotional problems such as suicidal or psychotic trauma reactions where prognosis regarding duration of symptoms cannot be accurately assessed; and